Arundel Farm offers ethically farmed products and reinvests

 Biodiversity

-In addition to running the farm, Fiona has 27 years experience working as a zoologist/ ecologist, including stints in Antarctica and Macquarie Island studying seabirds.
-She has also studied seals and Tasmanian devils and has worked for 18 years as a Discovery/Education Ranger with the Parks and Wildlife Service.
-She is currently completing a Graduate Diploma of Ornithology and conducts seasonal field surveys of threatened bird species such as the swift parrot.
+In addition to running the farm, Fiona has 30 years experience working as a zoologist/ ecologist, including stints in Antarctica and Macquarie Island studying seabirds.
+She has also worked as a field biologist on seals and Tasmanian devils.
+For ten years, Fiona conducted seasonal field surveys on threatened bird species such as the swift parrot and the forty spotted pardalote.
+Fiona also worked part-time for 18 years as a Discovery/Education Ranger with the Tasmanian Parks and Wildlife Service.
+She is part way through completing a Graduate Diploma of Ornithology, which is currently on hold due to her farming commitments.

 Sustainable farming